Curtleaf/tomeforge/README.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software, provided you include the original copyright and license notice.

----